Scallop, King, scallops

 Capture area — North East Atlantic (FAO 27)

-There has been increasing concerns for the King Scallop stock in recent years.
-Landings-per-unit-effort has decreased with concurrent increases in landings and effort.
-Productivity has also decreased recently.
-A full stock assessment is due shortly.
-Using the data-limited matrix, produces a score of 1 for stock status.
+Isle of Man king scallops are a data limited stock, but abundance is decreasing and fishing pressure is high.
 Management is lacking in the Irish sea stock and a Pan-Irish Sea Management Board is required to improve it.
 Scallop dredging is one of the most destructive bottom-towed year methods.
-Bycatch generally include a large amount of benthic species e.g. crabs and some vulnerable elasmobranch species.
-There are a lack of management measures to protect both sensitive species and sensitive habitats outside Manx waters.
+Bycatch generally includes a large amount of benthic species e.g. crabs and some vulnerable elasmobranch species.
+There is a lack of management measures to protect sensitive species and habitats outside Manx waters.

 King scallops are bivalve molluscs found in a range of depths from shallow waters in sea lochs to over 100m.
 They inhabit sandy-gravel and gravel seabeds.
 They have 2 shells or valves, the upper being flat, and the under or right valve, cup shaped.
 They are hermaphrodites (i.e. both male and female) and become fully mature at about 3 years old (80 to 90mm in length).
 Spawning occurs in the warmer months, from April to September.
 The species can grow to more than 20cm in length and live for more than 20 years, although average sizes are in the range of 10-16cm.